MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 Hyper-V Containers provide an additional layer of isolation over Windows Server Containers.
 Each Hyper-V Container is created within a highly optimized virtual machine.
 Where a Windows Server Container shares a kernel with the Container host, a Hyper-V container is completely isolated.
 Hyper-V Containers are created and managed identically to Windows Server Containers.
 For more information about Hyper-V Containers see [Managing Hyper-V Containers](../management/hyperv_container.md).

-In this exercise a Hyper-V container will be created, IIS will be installed, and a custom website created.
-This exercise can be completed on Windows Server 2016, Nano Server, or Windows 10.

 > Microsoft Azure does not support Hyper-V containers.
 To complete the Hyper-V exercises, you need an on-prem container host.

 ### Create Container <!--2-->